 Does dual enrollment look good on college applications?

-Dual enrollment programs can provide a unique, challenging, and rewarding experience to high school students and can sometimes even be applied towards college credit & GPA.
+Dual enrollment classes can provide a unique, challenging, and rewarding experience to high school students and can sometimes even be applied towards college credit & GPA.
 Unfortunately, this is not always the case.
 Due to the lack of standards involved with dual enrollment classes, many colleges might not consider competing colleges’ courses to be equivalent in content & difficulty to the same courses they teach on their own campuses.

 Do Ivy League schools accept dual enrollment?